Maytham al-Tammar: Ilm-e-Manaya wal Balaya

-As a student of Ali, Meesum was taught various categories of knowledge.
+As a student of Ali, Maytham was taught various categories of knowledge.
 One of these categories was ilm-e-Manaya wal Balaya (the knowledge of death and future calamities).
-With ilm-e-Manaya wal Balaya, Meesum prophesied specific events that would occur in the future.
-According to Kashshi and Liyakatali Takim, Meesum possessed supernatural knowledge unmatched by ordinary people.
-Kashshi also mentions that Meesum's ability to predict future events was a feat that was later matched by Muhammad ibn Sinan.
+With ilm-e-Manaya wal Balaya, Maytham prophesied specific events that would occur in the future.
+According to Kashshi and Liyakatali Takim, Maytham possessed supernatural knowledge unmatched by ordinary people.
+Kashshi also mentions that Maytham's ability to predict future events was a feat that was later matched by Muhammad ibn Sinan.

-Mesum The Scholar
+Maytham The Scholar

-Meesum became one of the top scholars of his time, in part of his desire to increase his understanding about various subjects and the teachings of Ali.
-People would come to Meesum for explanations of Quranic verses, since he possessed ilm-e-Taweel (interpretation and exegesis of the Quran).
-Abdullah ibn Abbas is documented to be one of the people that would take lessons from Meesum.
+Maytham became one of the top scholars of his time, in part of his desire to increase his understanding about various subjects and the teachings of Ali.
+People would come to Maytham for explanations of Quranic verses, since he possessed ilm-e-Taweel (interpretation and exegesis of the Quran).
+Abdullah ibn Abbas is documented to be one of the people that would take lessons from Maytham.

 Prophecy of death

-Once Ali ibn Abi Talib, told Meesum that he would be hanged on account of the love for the Imam of his time.
-He also gave the address and told him that he would be hanged in a farm next to the house of Amr lbn Huraith.
+Once Ali ibn Abi Talib, told Maytham that he would be hanged on account of the love for the Imam of his time.
+He also gave the address and told him that he would be hanged in a farm next to the house of Amr ibn Huraith.
 The tree on which he would be hanged was the smallest of the ten trees existing in the farm at that time.
-Meesum was also informed that his tongue would be cut out because he would not stop praising his Imam of time (Ali ibn Abi Talib).
-After getting this information, it is recorded in history that, Meesum used to go to the tree pointed out by Ali ibn Abi Talib, clean the place and water the tree and offer prayers saying, "O tree!
+Maytham was also informed that his tongue would be cut out because he would not stop praising his Imam of time (Ali ibn Abi Talib).
+After getting this information, it is recorded in history that, Maytham used to go to the tree pointed out by Ali ibn Abi Talib, clean the place and water the tree and offer prayers saying, "O tree!
 You are for me and I am for you.
-Months and years passed by, Ali was martyred then Hasan ibn Ali (the Second Shī`a Imām) was martyred and Meesum kept waiting for the time.
+Months and years passed by, Ali was martyred then Hasan ibn Ali (the Second Shī`a Imām) was martyred and Maytham kept waiting for the time.